 To get the word out, you must develop a communications plan, collect images or hire a photographer, create text, arrange for design work for websites and printed materials, run drafts by key stakeholders, and arrange for mailings—all well in advance of your event.
 If you are planning on distributing handouts, publications, or souvenirs at the event, you should develop a schedule for production of those materials, too.

-- Communication Production Services (CPS)—Advises members of the community on communications strategies and connects them with the design, writing, and printing services they need.
-CPS also maintains an archive of MIT stock photos that can be used for a nominal fee.
+- Communications Initiatives (CI)—Advises members of the community on communications strategies and connects them with the design, writing, and printing services they need.
+CI also maintains an archive of MIT stock photos that can be used for a nominal fee.